10 tactics you can do now to make money from your online events.

 We’ve compiled 10 online sponsorship tactics that you can use to drive revenue today, plus deliver other positive outcomes such as engagement, ROI analysis, relationship building and more.

-1. Banner ads on your online event site or event app
+1. Banner ads on your online event platform, site or event app

 There may be multiple opportunities on your event site such as your registration page.
 This is great real estate as every attendee needs to go to this page.
 Plus, depending on your sponsorship deal you can negotiate to share the details of your registrants with the sponsor.
 Remember here you’ll need to clearly state in your Terms and Conditions how you’ll be using their data to ensure you’re abiding by privacy laws.
 The last thing you want to do is risk a negative experience with your audience for the sake of a sponsor.